 - Athletes who have had a past concussion have a higher risk for another.

 - Children and teens are more prone to concussions and take longer to recover than adults.

 While preventing concussions is challenging, it should be an important focus during daily sporting activities, not just for athletes but coaches, administrators and parents as well.

 - In football, proper tackling technique has the best outcome for reducing concussions.

-- In sports with less contact (e.g., soccer, basketball, baseball), it is important to teach body and visual awareness to help decrease the chance of a collision.
+- In sports with less contact such as basketball and baseball, it is important to teach body and visual awareness to help decrease the chance of a collision.

 - Heading a soccer ball has long been studied for its effects on concussions.
 However, there are currently no research studies that have definitively determined that heading causes concussions.
 There may be evidence that better neck strength and stabilization may lessen the chance of sustaining a head injury.